libretime/libretime/docs/admin-manual/configuration.md

       # Listen port for the main harbor input.
       # > default is 8001
       port: 8001
+      # Whether the input harbor is secured with the tls certificate.
+      # > default is false
+      secure: false

     # Show harbor input.
     show: